nickbrandt/gitlab-ui/doc/contributing/breaking_changes_to_components.md

 1. Duplicate the existing `GlFoo` implementation, naming one copy `GlDeprecatedFoo`, and export it as `GlDeprecatedFoo`.
 This copy should receive _no further changes_.
-1. Implement the breaking changes on the copy exported as `GlFoo`.
+1. Implement the breaking changes on the copy exported as `GlFoo`, and release this in a new _major_ version.
 1. Open [integration MRs] with projects that consume GitLab UI (e.g., GitLab) that bump `@gitlab/ui` to the new _major_ version, and fix any additional new uses of `GlFoo` to import `GlDeprecatedFoo` instead.
 The amount of these